Bark Camp Barrens WMA

 Wildlife to Watch: Henslow's sparrow is a common breeding bird with 25-40 breeding pairs annually.

-Prairie Warbler, Yellow-breasted Chat, and White-eyed Vireos are found in the hardwood mitigation, while Yellow-throated Vireo, Ovenbird, and Kentucky Warbler are commonly found in the mature hardwood forests.
+Prairie Warblers, Yellow-breasted Chat, and White-eyed Vireos are found in the hardwood mitigation, while Yellow-throated Vireo, Ovenbird, and Kentucky Warbler are commonly found in mature hardwood forests.

 Bark Camp Barrens WMA is part of the TN SWAP, Eastern Highland Rim Prairie, and Barrens Conservation Opportunity Area (COA)